kubernetes101/pib-dev/labs/inner-loop.md

 ![images](./images/inner-loop..drawio.png)

+## Verify Your Working Branch

+- Your prompt should end like this
+  - /workspaces/Pilot-in-a-Box (mybranch) $
+- If your prompt ends in `(main)` create a working branch per the instructions in the [readme](/README.md#create-a-working-branch)

 ## Verify k3d cluster

 > The K8s cluster is running `in` your Codespace - no need for an external cluster